 Revised Procurement Plan.
 The PMO requested to revise the Procurement Plan due to changes in the design.
 Phasing of works, recommendations of CS1, resettlement issues, NCB procurement method affected the procurement plan.
-The revised Procurement Plan was approved by the ADB \\\ February 2017 and is attached here in Appendix 2.
+The revised Procurement Plan was submitted to ADB in February 2017 for approval.